deadc0de6/dotdrop/CONTRIBUTING.md

 * Config files do not have access to variables defined above in the import tree
 * Actions/transformations using variables are resolved at runtime (when the action/transformation is executed) and not when loading the config
+* The same config file cannot be imported twice

 This will result in `dvar0 = "test"` and `var0 = "echo test"` (**not** `var0 = test`):
 ```yaml